the-teachingRSE-project/competencies/competencies.md

 #### Web-development RSE
 This RSE is skilled in web applications, front- and/or backend, and/or building and using APIs, for example for research data portals or big research projects.
-Ideally, this RSE should also have knowledge about (web) accessibility to allow a broad range of researchers or even the public to use the resulting applications.
-Therefore, a deep knowledge of web development skills is a required additional skill for this RSE.
 Since a lot of web services for research may be accessible to a large audience or even to the public, this RSE is also familiar with aspects relating to cybersecurity, usability and accessibility.
 Not only do they need to balance these concerns while adhering to their values from @sec:values,